algorandfoundation/docs/docs/reference/cli/goal/asset/config.md

   -x, --lease string                Lease value (base64, optional): no transaction may also acquire this lease until lastvalid

-      --manager string              Manager account to issue the config transaction (defaults to creator)
+      --manager string              Manager account to issue the config transaction

       --new-clawback string         New clawback address